nomath4u/radiusnetworks.github.io/_posts/2014-04-27-how-to-make-a-raspberry-pi-turn-on-a-lamp-with-an-ibeacon.md

 ---
 layout: post
-title: How To Make a Raspberry Pi Turn on a Lamp with an iBeacon
+title: How To Make a Raspberry Pi Turn on a Lamp with iBeacon™ Technology
 author: James Nebeker
 ---

-iBeacon proximity technology is an exciting tool already being used by retailers and developers to build location-aware apps to improve user experience and much more.
-In this post, we’ll show you an easy way to harness iBeacon technology in your own home, without having to do any serious programming or developing.
+iBeacon™ proximity technology is an exciting tool already being used by retailers and developers to build location-aware apps to improve user experience and much more.
+In this post, we’ll show you an easy way to harness iBeacon™ technology in your own home, without having to do any serious programming or developing.
 In this simple example, we’ll be using a Raspberry Pi to turn on a light whenever it detects a specific beacon.

 <img style="margin:10px; height: 200px; border: thin solid #333;float:right;" src='/img/pibeacon.jpg'>

 ###Parts list:

-1. [Beacon Development Kit](http://www.radiusnetworks.com/ibeacon/ibeacon-dev-kit.html) (alternately, you can supply your own Raspberry Pi, bluetooth LE dongle, and SD card)
+1. [Beacon Development Kit](http://store.radiusnetworks.com/collections/all/products/beacon-development-kit) (alternately, you can supply your own Raspberry Pi, bluetooth LE dongle, and SD card)
 2. Standard micro-USB 5V cell phone charger
 3. [PowerSwitch Tail II](http://www.amazon.com/POWERSWITCHTAIL-COM-PowerSwitch-Tail-II/dp/B00B888VHM/ref=sr_sp-atf_title_1_1?ie=UTF8&qid=1398462203&sr=8-1&keywords=powerswitch+tail)
 4. [Jumper wires](http://www.robotmesh.com/jumper-wires-7-8-f-m-10-pack) (recommended) or household wire